1.7 The Teaching-Learning Process

 • Inaccurate statements about a topic

-• Expresses desire to enhance social support for health
+• Desires to enhance social support

-Knowledge deficit can also be used as a related factor of a nursing diagnosis.
-For example, “Ineffective health maintenance behaviors related to deficient knowledge.”
+Knowledge deficit can also be used as a related factor of a nursing diagnosis, for example, “Ineffective health maintenance behaviors related to deficient knowledge.”

 Outcome Identification